 - Been able to secure freelance opportunities as a writer

 Done right, starting a blog can take your career to new levels too.
-If you’re interested in starting a blog, I have a free 7-day email course: The Insanely Simple Guide To Building A Blog That Matters
+If you’re interested in starting a blog, I have a free 7-day email course: How To Make Your First $1K Blogging